knightsUCF/SpaceGame/design/design.md

 We can always improve, and our model will likely change over time, and this way of working gives us more time also to learn Blender.

+Start with some simple low poly tutorials.
+Go from zero, that way is the easiest.

 # Generating the 9 Grid World